persuaded9041/poke-solus-fr/docs/FEATURES.md

 > A: Yes.

 Q: Is this romhack compatible with trading via Time Capsule in Gen 2?
 > A: Yes.
 If a Pokémon knowing a temporary Field Move is traded to Gen 2, it will lose its Field Move (this also means that if it's traded back to Solus R/G/B from Gen 2, it will no longer know the Field Move; you will have to re-teach it).

+Q: Is this romhack compatible with the N64 transfer pak for Pokémon Stadium?
+> A: Yes.
+It's been tested on an emulated N64 transfer pak (via Rosalie's MUPEN).
+It hasn't been tested with a real N64/transfer pak yet.

 Q: Does this romhack work on real hardware (i.e. flash cartridges on a real Game Boy)?
 > A: Yes.
 It's been tested on Game Boy Color and Game Boy Advance using an insideGadgets flash cartridge.